5 members of a Georgia family returning from a baseball tournament are dead after a plane crash in upstate New York - KESQ

 Roger Beggs, 76; Laura Van Epps, 43; Ryan Van Epps, 42; James R. Van Epps, 12; and Harrison Van Epps, 10, were all returning to Georgia from Cooperstown, New York, where the family had been for a baseball tournament, the release said.

+Multiple agencies used drones, ATVs and helicopters to eventually locate the debris and downed aircraft – a single-engine Piper Malibu Mirage – as well as the deceased passengers, police said.

-The plane had departed Alfred S. Nader Regional Airport in Oneonta, New York, and was headed to West Virginia to refuel.
+The plane had departed Albert S. Nader Regional Airport in Oneonta, New York, and was headed to West Virginia to refuel.
 Its final destination was Cobb County International Airport outside Atlanta.

 The cause of the crash is under investigation by federal agencies, the release said.

-Note: Correction: An earlier version of this story had the wrong name for the airport in Oneonta.
-It is the Albert S. Nader Regional Airport.